WHAT VOLUNTEERS SHOULD CATER FOR:

 Internet and Telephone

-Transport to and from the placement each day.
+Transport to and from the placement each day is 15$ and 30$ respectvely.

 Purchasing materials and items used at the placement during the volunteer time.

 Pay for certificate and Recommendation Letter at the end of your program @ $30 both.

-NOTE: Also note that part of whatever you donate goes towards the support of the vulnerable children at the UVF school, for medical care, scholastic materials, clothing also for the organization ie program supervision, administration costs like internet and transport etc.
+NOTE: Also note that part of whatever you donate goes towards the support of the vulnerable children at the Global schools for Uganda Volunteers Foundation, for medical care, scholastic materials, clothing also for the organization ie program supervision, administration costs like internet and transport etc.

 Spending money (volunteers in Uganda generally find $100 or $150 be sufficient for basic weekly expenses), unless otherwise because this may differ from one volunteers life style to another.

 The flights to Uganda are your responsibility; please let us know your flight schedule at least two weeks before, so we can plan the airport pick-up schedule.
 UVF has a Facebook group, page and email you are welcome to consult with us.